-- Mobile optimization – A large swath of the populace, well over half by at least one estimation, is connected to the internet via smartphone.
-By tailoring your content to this platform and providing alternate .mobi versions of your site, you can ensure you are not excluding consumers out of hand.
+- Mobile optimization – A large swath of the populace, well over half by at least one estimation, is connected to the internet via a smartphone.
+By tailoring your content for mobile users you can ensure you are not excluding consumers out of hand.

 - Business directory submission – The internet is rife with services that sort and organize local businesses for internet users.
 Submitting information to sites like Google My Business or Yelp can help generate links while also making you more visible to consumers.

 - Social media – Social media sites like Facebook, Twitter, LinkedIn, and published blogs all provide a medium for contact, both with search engine crawlers as well as the consuming public.
 There are few tools available that are as effective at getting your products or services to the consumer as social media.